Hedonic Seat Arrangement Problems: Introduction

-Possibly the closest relative of \textsc{Seat Arrangement} among hedonic games is \textsc{Stable Matching}.
-It is the model where agents are partitioned into pairs under preferences~\cite{marriage,Noam2007,Handbook2016}. \textsc{Stable Matching} is a well studied problem, and polynomial-time solvability as well as several structural properties are known, for example, \cite{marriage,Irving1994,IRVING1985,Irving2002,Handbook2016}.
-One might think that \textsc{Stable Matching} could be modeled as \textsc{Seat Arrangement} on a graph in which each of connected components is an edge.
-However, these two models are slightly different due to the difference of the definitions of blocking pairs.
-A blocking pair in \textsc{Stable Matching} can deviate from their partners and then they match each other, whereas they can only swap their seats in \textsc{Seat Arrangement}.
+One might think that \textsc{Stable Roommate} could be modeled as \textsc{Seat Arrangement} on a graph in which each of the connected components is an edge.
+However, these two models are slightly different due to the difference in the definitions of blocking pairs.
+A blocking pair in \textsc{Stable Roommate} can deviate from their partners, and then they match each other, whereas they can only swap their seats in \textsc{Seat Arrangement}.
 Alcalde proposes the {\em exchange-stability} \cite{Alcalde1994}.
-Under the exchange-stability, a blocking pair does not deviate from their partner, but they swap each other.
-Cechl\'arov\'a and Manlove proved that \textsc{Stable Marriage} and \textsc{Stable Roommates} are NP-complete under exchange stability even if the preference list is complete and strict \cite{Cechlarova2002,Cechlarova2005}.
+Under the exchange stability, a blocking pair does not deviate from their partner, but they swap with each other.
+Cechl\'arov\'a and Manlove prove that \textsc{Stable Marriage} and \textsc{Stable Roommates} are NP-complete under exchange stability even if the preference lists are complete and strict~\cite{Cechlarova2002,Cechlarova2005}.
+From this, it follows that {\sf STA} is NP-complete.
+Several other papers about exchange-stable matching models are \cite{Irving2008,Aziz2017,GLW2017,Saffidine2018}.